Most organisations believe AI adoption starts with tools or pilots.

 This framework defines your true starting point and the disciplined path forward.

-All engagemetns begin here.
+All engagements begin here.

 Quick Check